Childeric III: Reign

-According to Einhard, Charlemagne's biographer, Childeric took little part in public business and would, once a year, be brought in an ox cart led by a peasant and preside at court on a throne, giving answers prepared by the mayors to visiting ambassadors.
-In this narrative, he had neither political or economic power, depending on his own small estate and on mayoral support.
+According to Einhard's Life of Charlemagne, Childeric took little part in public business and would be brought once a year in an ox cart led by a peasant to preside at court on a throne, giving answers prepared by the mayors to visiting ambassadors.
+In this narrative, he had neither political nor economic power, depending on his own small estate and on mayoral support.
+In Einhard's words: